HPInc/cloud_deployment_scripts/docs/README-gcp.md

 ### Requirements
 - the user must have owner permissions to a GCP project
 - a PCoIP Registration Code is needed.
 Contact Teradici sales or purchase subscription here: https://www.teradici.com/compare-plans
+- a Cloud Access Manager service account is needed.
+See Cloud Access Manager Setup section below.
 - an SSH private / public key pair is required for Terraform to log into Linux hosts.
 - if SSL is involved, the SSL key and certificate files are needed in PEM format.
 - Terraform v0.12.x must be installed.
 Please download Terraform from https://www.terraform.io/downloads.html